Improving

 Context

-Health New Zealand had a goal of improving the immunisation rates of the population set by the Government.
+Health New Zealand had a goal of improving the immunisation rates of the population.
 In order to achieve this and know if they were making improvements, they would need to create a platform where vaccinations could be recorded.
 This work had started 2 years prior to my coming onto the project, with the National Immunisation Register (NIR) and, when COVID 19 hit, the Covid Immunisation Register (CIR).
 The separate Covid platform had been set up because of the fast moving nature of the infection and the time it would take to incorporate the vaccination types into the NIR.

 The Ask